dylan-lang/sphinx-extensions/dylandomain/reference.rst

    :Arguments:    `:specializer:`_, `:library:`_, `:module:`_
    :Doc Fields:   `:param:`_, `:value: (1)`_
    :Reference:    `:dylan:meth:`_

-   After a generic function, *NAME* and all doc fields may be omitted.
-The name and arguments of the generic function will be used.
-See `dylan:generic-function::`_ for an example of this.

    References to a method must be disambiguated by enclosing *SPECIALIZER* in parentheses, as shown by the reference to ``type-for-copy`` in the following